go-task/task/docs/docs/usage.md

       - echo "Print something"
 ```

-Normally this will be print:
+Normally this will be printed:

 ```sh
 echo "Print something"
 Print something
 ```

-With silent mode on, the below will be print instead:
+With silent mode on, the below will be printed instead:

 ```sh
 Print something